Zuniceratops: Description

-Zuniceratops was a relatively small ceratopsian, measuring about 2.2 m long and weighing around 175 kg.
+Zuniceratops was a relatively small ceratopsian, measuring about 2.2-3.5 m long, 1 meter tall (3.3 feet) at the hips and weighing around 175 kg.
 The basal skull length is estimated up to 40 cm.
 The partial proximal parietal is shown to have an inverted "T" shape, as in Protoceratops.
 Although the first specimen discovered had single-rooted teeth (unusual for ceratopsians), larger fossils had double-rooted teeth, showing that the teeth became double-rooted with age and that it is a plesiomorphic trait.